nishio-laboratory/tsubame_exec/README.md

 # tsubame-exec

-`tsubame-exec` is a simple script to automate running jobs on tsubame without having to ssh.
+`tsubame-exec` is a simple script to automate running jobs on the [tsubame](https://en.wikipedia.org/wiki/Tsubame_(supercomputer)) supercomputer.
+In theory this should work on any machine supporting grid engine style qsub/qstat commands, but I have only tested this on tsubame.

 Usage:
 ```bash